-IBM214-T - Systems Development and Design Three Semester Hours The objective of this course is to provide the student with a knowledge of programming systems concept so that he can initiate a workable accounting system for a particular business. ( and the Computer Five Semester Hours The student will engage in discussions of the functions and capabilities of the 1130 Computer.
-Programming drills, exercises, and case studies will be presented with a portion of the tools and raw materials necessary for becoming a programmer.
+IBM214-T - Systems Development and Design Three Semester Hours The objective of this course is to provide the student with a knowledge of programming systems concept so that he can initiate a workable accounting system for a particular business. ( Two lecture and two laboratory periods per week.

-IBM215-T - Introduction to Programming Concepts and the Computer
+IBM215-T - Introduction to Programming Concepts